 Your action plan

-So why not being the one who walks through the door telling the bussines owners about your email services?
+So why not be the one who walks through the door telling the business owners about you, providing email service?

 Start to explain to local business owners the fact that you could help them get more of their current clients, who already know, like and trust them, to visit more often.